josecentenodev/josecentenodev/README.md

 # Hi there 👋, my name is Jose Centeno
 ## About me?
 Hello!
 I'm Jose, a passionate full-stack developer.
 My journey began in 2017 when I took the reins of my education and delved into the fascinating world of development through self-learning.
-I am currently part of a dedicated team working on large-scale projects using the T3 stack technologies.
+I am currently part of a dedicated team working on large-scale projects using any kind of technologies.

+I'm really passionate about clean architecture and writing clean, maintainable code.

 ## Challenges and Achievements
-I've faced exciting challenges, from token authentication renewal to the implementation of code internationalization.
-One notable aspect of my journey has been the creation and enhancement of interfaces using Material UI.
-I specialize in adapting the components of this library to suit the specific needs of the project, ensuring a seamless and visually appealing user experience.
+I've faced exciting challenges.
+I am involved in all stages, from initial design to code execution, with a focus on creating scalable and high-quality projects.
+Another notable aspect of my journey has been the creation and enhancement of interfaces using Material UI.
+I specialize in refactor and adapting the components of libraries to suit the specific needs of the project, ensuring a seamless and visually appealing user experience.
 My approach is focused on problem-solving, always keeping SOLID principles as a guide for development.

 ## Main Stack
 - React.js
 - Next.js
+- Angular
+- Angular Material
+- RxJS
+- SCSS
 - Tailwind.css
 - Redux
 - Zustand